With dazzling beaches, world-class diving, five-star resorts and adrenaline-fuelled adventures, Fiji is truly heaven on earth.

 While visiting the Mamanuca Islands which are a short boat ride from the main island of Viti Levu, I joked that I felt like I was on the South Pacific version of a Hollywood bus tour.
 There are movie and TV sets everywhere!

 The Fiji islands have been a backdrop for productions of Bachelor in Paradise (Australia), Love Island, and most notably a few seasons of Survivor.
 In fact, you can take a boat trip out to Mana Island and see the obstacle course and tribal council torches still set up in the water.

-Some scenes were shot on the beautiful beach at nearby Mociou (Honeymoon) Island, and Likuliku Lagoon Resort arranges guided sunrise hikes complete with champagne.
+Some scenes were shot on the beautiful beach at nearby Mociu (Honeymoon) Island, and Likuliku Lagoon Resort arranges guided sunrise hikes complete with champagne.